 When you arrive at the Cancer Centre, please check in at one of the check-in kiosks or at the main reception desk on the ground floor.

-When your appointment is due, your name will appear on the screen, advising you where to go.
-If you would prefer not to have your name on the screen, please let the main reception desk staff know.
+When it is time for your appointment, your name will appear on the screen with information about where to go.
+If you would prefer not to have your name displayed, please tell the main reception desk staff.
 They can give you an alternative name of your choice.

 What will happen at the first appointment?